-This time AnakJajan are going to talk about one of the most famous area in Tokyo, that is Harajuku but we also will talk about Omotesando and Aoyama because these three areas are located next to each other in walking distance.
+This time AnakJajan are going to talk about one of the most famous areas in Tokyo, that is Harajuku but we also will talk about Omotesando and Aoyama because these three areas are located next to each other in walking distance.

 Harajuku refers to the area around Harajuku Station, a station on JR Yamanote Line located 2 stations south from Shinjuku or 1 station north from Shibuya.

-Harajuku can be described as center of youth culture and fashion of Japan, but along with that Harajuku also famous with its historical sights such as one of Tokyo’s major shrines Meiji Jingu that is located next to the spacious Yoyogi Park (around 5 minute walk from Harajuku Station).
+Harajuku can be described as center of youth culture and fashion of Japan, but along with that Harajuku is also famous with its historical sights such as one of Tokyo’s major shrines Meiji Jingu that is located next to the spacious Yoyogi Park (around 5 minute walk from Harajuku Station).

 AnakJajan reached Harajuku Station after enjoying cherry blossom / sakura at Shinjuku Gyoen National Park, being hungry after having a lot of walk at the park we immediately bought some takoyaki from Gindaco located right across the station, freshly made takoyaki cost JPY 550 for 8 pieces.
 Not very far from Gindaco, we also saw our favorite popcorn outlet Garrett Popcorn but unfortunately the queue was too long so we decided not to have it.